NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Barghest.md

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Claw"
-    desc: "`pf2:1` Claw +13 (agile, unholy)\n__Damage__  2d6 + 5 slashing plus unhealing-wound"
+    desc: "+13 (agile, unarmed, unholy)\n__Damage__  2d6 + 5 slashing plus unhealing-wound"

   - name: "Divine Innate Spells"
     desc: "DC 21, attack +13; __2nd __  _[[Spells/Invisibility|Invisibility]]_, _[[Spells/Mist|Mist]]_\n__Cantrips__  __(2nd)__ _[[Spells/Figment|Figment]]_, _[[Spells/Light|Light]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,polymorph,primal) The barghest takes on the shape of a humanoid, a dog, or its true form.
 Their size changes to match the new form.
 When the barghest is a humanoid, their claw Strike deals bludgeoning damage and they lose their jaws Strike.
 When the barghest is a dog, their Speed changes to 35 feet.
-Each individual barghest has only one humanoid form and one dog form.\n\n* * *\n"
+Each individual barghest has only one humanoid form and one dog form.\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "Unhealing Wound"
     desc: " (curse,primal) A creature damaged by the barghest's claws must succeed at a DC 21 Fortitude check save or be cursed.
 The cursed creature can't regain Hit Points except via magic until it returns to maximum Hit Points.
 The creature can attempt a new saving throw against the curse every 24 hours."

   - name: "[[Bestiary Ability Glossary/Knockdown|Knockdown]]"
-    desc: "`pf2:1`  "
+    desc: "`pf2:1`  **Requirements** The monster's last action was a successful Strike that lists Knockdown in its damage entry\n* * *\n\n**Effect** The monster attempts to [[Actions/trip|trip]] the creature.
+This attempt neither applies nor counts toward the monster's multiple attack penalty."

 ```